 Hi everyone.
-Skip Montreux here with two short pre show announcements.
+Skip Montreux here with two short pre show announcements

 First, Dez and I are sorry for being away for such a long but as you can imagine things here in Japan have been somewhat unsettling since the Earthquake on March 11.

 At the time of the quake Down to Business English had a several episodes in the production pipeline and today’s episode is one of them.
 I apologize if today’s topic seems a little bit out of date.
-The others will be released in short order and Dez and I should be back on track with current business stories very soon.
+The other shows will be released in short order and Dez and I should be back on track with current business stories very soon.

 The second announcement I’d like to make is in regard to the Year in Review 2010 eZine.
 You will hear Dez & I talking about it later in the show and I just wanted to announce that 25% of proceeds of the Year in Review will be donated to Japanese Red Cross Earthquake Donation Fund.

 Skip: This is Skip Montreux in Tokyo, Japan